Secret (Ayumi Hamasaki album): Commercial performance

-Secret debuted at the top spot of the Oricon weekly chart with first week sales of 386,280 copies, outselling the number two album for a large 160,129 copies.
+Secret debuted at the top spot of the Oricon Albums Chart with first week sales of 386,280 copies, outselling the number two album for a large 160,129 copies.
 However, its first week sales are about 263,000 lower than her last studio album (Miss)understood showed.
 This is because the "first week sales" of (Miss)understood were actually the sales of two weeks, as Oricon blends the last week of a year with the first one of the following year, making an Oricon Year with 51 weeks only.
 The same rule applies for the first week sales of her I Am... album.
 On the Oricon chart, Secret failed to surpass the one-million mark, making it her second album to not do so (the first being (Miss)understood).
 However, while (Miss)understood still managed to surpass the one-million mark in accordance to Avex, Secret failed to do so, selling only 900,000 copies.

-The singles of this album together sold a total of 447,177 copies.
-The sales of the singles and the album itself combined come to a sales revenue of 1,314,551 CDs sold.
-Secret is also believed to be Ayu's most successful album yet in worldwide sales.
-Not only did Secret top the Japanese charts, the album was an instant number-1 hit in countries as Taiwan, Singapore, Hong Kong, and China.
+Secret slid to number two the following week, selling 108,119 copies.
+The album dropped to number six the following week with 50,293 copies sold.
+It would continue to chart in the top 20 for three more weeks.
 In Japan, Secret charted for 18 weeks.
+Secret ranked as the 22nd best-selling album of 2006 with 494,399 copies sold.
+It also ranked as the 73rd best-selling album of 2007 with 171,997 copies sold.
+The Recording Industry Association of Japan (RIAJ) certified the album triple platinum in March 2007 for 750,000 copies sold.

 Promotion

-During November and December 2006, Hamasaki performed live on Japanese TV shows eleven times.
-The main promotional track of the album was 'Jewel', which was performed live on Japanese TV eleven times, three times in which a special orchestra version of the song was performed.
-Jewel was also released as a ringtone, where it went on to be certified triple platinum, meaning it was downloaded over 750,000 times.
-"1 Love" was also performed once.
-Hamasaki was featured on the cover of seven Japanese magazines during the promotion of Secret.
-These magazines were "Sweet", "Bea's Up", "Vivi", "Popteen", "Cawaii!", "S Cawaii", and another edition of "Vivi".
-Hamasaki was also a guest on two major radio shows during the release of the album; All Night Nippon and DoCoMo Hits from the Heart.
-This album was highly promoted and sold many copies throughout Asia.